moliver28/research-handbook/content/handbook/product/ux/jobs-to-be-done/_index.md

 - Begins with an action verb, in the first person
 - Avoids using "ANDs" or "ORs"
-- Are solutoin or product agnostic
+- Are solution or product agnostic
 - Are broken into top level Stages the Job Performer needs to accomplish moving left to right as they are done.
     - Each Stage is comprised of vertical stacks which are sub-steps the Job Performer needs to accomplish moving top to bottom before moving to the next stage.